 Beagles, Dachshunds, and other long-bodied breeds are especially prone to back problems that can cause limping or even limb weakness.
 The limp might move from limb to limb and the spine will be sensitive to pressure or movement.
 With strict cage rest, anti-inflammatory meds, and painkillers, most dogs recover, but without prompt treatment permanent disability could result.

 4. Bone and Joint Problems Not Due to Injury

 Autoimmune diseases, tick-borne illnesses, and congenital problems can all cause joint problems, like various forms of arthritis, including hip or elbow dysplasia, that develop gradually or come and go.
-These issues can usually be treated, so it is important to talk to a vet and get a diagnosis.
+These issues can usually be treated using medications such as Previcox for dogs, so it is important to talk to a vet and get a diagnosis.

 Tick-borne diseases particularly can be very serious if left untreated.
 Another scary possibility is bone cancer, which can kill.
 It is a common cause of recurrent non-injury related lameness in some breeds.

 Sometimes dogs limp briefly because of minor injuries, just like us.
 Large breed puppies often get growing pains, especially if overfed.
 These problems resolve on their own, but…